Get A Lawsuit Loan in Montana

 Can I obtain a lawsuit loan in Montana if my case is still ongoing?

 Yes, in Montana, you can apply for a lawsuit loan while your case is ongoing.
-The funding company will assess the strength of your case, potential settlement amount, and likelihood of success.
+The funding company will assess the strength of your personal injury case, potential settlement amount, and likelihood of success.
 If approved, you receive funds to cater to your needs as you await the settlement or judgment.
 If you lose the case, you’re not obligated to repay the loan due to its non-recourse nature.

 Call 866-388-2288